psu-libraries/researcher-metadata/README.md

 data directly from the sources in development for QA/testing, it's much faster to establish a useful development database by loading a dump of the production data.

+### Journal Article vs. Non-Article Publications
+All publication types are imported during the publication import from Activity Insight and Pure.
+Conference proceedings, books, editorials, abstracts, and many others are being imported as publications along with journal articles.
+A journal article is defined as any publication that contains the string "Journal Article" in its publication_type.
+Non-article publications (which are sometimes referred to as "Other Works" in the UI and other_publicationsin the code) are defined as any publication that does not have the string "Journal Article" in its publication_type.
+Journal articles and non-article publications are displayed in separate interfaces of the user profile interface, public profile interface, and profile API endpoint.
+All publications are displayed together in the publication API endpoint.
+Non-article publications are not included in the open access workflow.
+However, they can be exported to ORCiD if they have a url.
+All publications behave the same in the Admin interface.

 ### Identifying Duplicate Publication Data
 Because we import metadata about research publications from more than one source, and because duplicate entries sometime exist even within the same data source, we need a means of finding multiple records in our database that